fleetdm/fleet/README.md

 When pulling in new revisions to your working source tree, it may be necessary to re-run `make deps` if a new Go or JavaScript dependency was added.

-### Building

-#### Generate packaged SQL statements
-SQL statements used to generate the Kolide database are bundled into the kolide binary.
-These statements are included under the db directory.
-If the SQL statements are changed, say a table is added for example, bindata.go must be regenerated in order for the application to pick up the SQL changes.
-Use the following command to regenerate bindata.go.

 ```
 make generate